Illinois’ Alex Diab hopes to honor coach, father

 Mark didn’t start gymnastics until he was in high school.
 But a few years later, he was named the Iowa State Male Athlete of the Year — beating out fellow Cyclone and future NBA All-Star and head coach Jeff Hornacek.

 His alma mater would eventually drop its men’s gymnastics program in 1994, only eight years after Mark graduated.

 “It was terrible,” Mark said.
 “That was a period where a lot of men’s gymnastics teams all over the country started getting dropped.”

 Many universities were replacing men’s athletic programs with women’s programs during this time, due to Title IX legislation.

-After watching men’s gymnastics programs get dropped left and right, Mark decided to end his pursuit of a collegiate coaching career, and instead opened his own gymnastics academy, Premiere Gymnastics Academy, in May of 1995.
+After watching men’s gymnastics programs get dropped left and right, Mark decided to end his pursuit of a collegiate coaching career, and instead opened his own gymnastics academy — the Premiere Gymnastics Academy — in May of 1995.

-Two years later his first child, Alex, was born and by the age of five the Illini freshman was competing in his first gymnastics competitions — learning from none other than his father.
+Two years later his first child, Alex, was born, and by the age of five the future Illini was competing in his first gymnastics competitions — learning from none other than his father.

 “He’s always been a mentor and coach for me,” Alex said. “(He’s) someone who I’ve always looked up to.”

 Alex and a few other gymnasts practiced five times a week with his father.
-The all-arounder would usually come home from several hours at school, and spend another four hours flipping around his dad’s gym, perfecting his craft.
+The all-arounder would usually come home from school and spend another four hours flipping around his dad’s gym, perfecting his craft.